-On behalf of the faculty and staff at Solano Community College (SCC), I want to welcome you.
-SCC has three campuses conveniently located near you: Our Fairfield campus, the Vallejo Center, and the Vacaville Center.
-We also offer classes at Travis Air Force Base and many classes are also available online.
-Your decision to pursue a college education, whether it's a degree, a certificate, or transfer to a four-year college, is an important goal and we are here to help you succeed.
+On behalf of the faculty and staff at Solano Community College (SCC), I want to welcome you and congratulate you for choosing SCC.
+Our vision is clear: we want to be a recognized leader in educational excellence - transforming students' lives.

+We have three campuses conveniently located near you: our Fairfield campus, the Vallejo Center, and the Vacaville Center.
+We also offer classes at Travis Air Force Base and online.
+Your decision to pursue a college education, whether it's a degree, a certificate, or transfer to a four-year college, is an important goal and our faculty and staff are here to help you succeed.